MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 ## Create an offboarding configuration file

-1. Sign in to the [Microsoft Defender for Endpoint online service](https://securitycenter.windows.com/).
+1. Sign in to the [Microsoft Defender Security Center](https://securitycenter.windows.com/).
 1. Select **Settings**, then select **Offboarding** under the **Device management** heading.
 1. Select **Windows 10** for the operating system and **Microsoft Endpoint Configuration Manager current branch and later** for the deployment method.
    - Using the **Windows 10** option ensures that all devices in the collection are offboarded and the MMA is uninstalled when needed.